Jeevsxp/JIROjs/README.md

 Note the use of 'this' to refer to the target element specified in the jQuery selector.

 prop
-_default_ prop:’width’
+_default_ prop:'width'
 Allows you to set which property is monitored for triggering of under and over breakpoints.
 This is a string representing a function that returns a number.
 The function has to be a child of the jQuery function.
-For example ‘width’ represents $.fn.wdth().
+For example 'width' represents $.fn.wdth().
 If you want to use a custom function you can, you just have to make it a child of $.fn.jiro.custom e.g.